CDCgov/CDC_IIS_Open_Tools/src/site/markdown/Validator.md

 ### DATA Errors
 DATA Error codes denote conditions where a field failed to meet data type validation criteria.

+DATA001
-DATA001: Invalid Date
+: Invalid Date

+DATA002
-DATA002: Does not match an expected fixed value (not used for anything at this point)
+: Does not match an expected fixed value (not used for anything at this point)

+DATA003
-DATA003: Does not contain expected value from (D|I|P) (only used for ext_type)
+: Does not contain expected value from (D|I|P) (only used for ext_type)

+DATA004
-DATA004: Should not be present (applies to pprl_id)
+: Should not be present (applies to pprl_id)

+DATA005
-DATA005: Does not match expected format
+: Does not match expected format

+DATA006
-DATA006: Does not contain expected value (Redacted)
+: Does not contain expected value (Redacted)

+DATA007
-DATA007: Is not in the expected Value Set
+: Is not in the expected Value Set

+DATA008
-DATA008: Field exceeds maximum length
+: Field exceeds maximum length

+DATA009
-DATA009: Date is not correctly formatted
+: Date is not correctly formatted

 ### Format Errors
 **FMT_ Error codes indicate a problem in the file format.**

+FMT_001
-FMT_001: File is not tab delimited.
+: File is not tab delimited.

-> The file is not tab delimited (may be a CSV file)
+The file is not tab delimited (may be a CSV file)

+FMT_002
-FMT_002: Input contains invalid headers: [ admin_type]
+: Input contains invalid headers: [ admin_type]

-> One of the header fields is mispelled, invalid or contains spaces
+One of the header fields is mispelled, invalid or contains spaces

+FMT_003
+: File is not a CVRS

+File cannot be parsed in CVRS Format

 ### Missing Required data
 REQD Error codes indicate that required data was not provided for an event (e.g., Vaccination, Refusal, Missed Appointment)

+REQD001
-REQD001: Required for Missed Appointment (not reported in V2)
+: Required for Missed Appointment (not reported in V2)

+REQD002
-REQD002: Required for Refusal
+: Required for Refusal

+REQD003
-REQD003: Required for Vaccination
+: Required for Vaccination

 ### Do Not Send Data
 DNTS Error codes indicate that data was provided that was marked as do not send for an event.

+DNTS001
-DNTS001: Do not send for Missed Appointment (not reported in V2)
+: Do not send for Missed Appointment (not reported in V2)

+DNTS002
-DNTS002: Do not send for Refusal
+: Do not send for Refusal

+DNTS003
-DNTS003: Do not send for Vaccination (not used)
+: Do not send for Vaccination (not used)

 ### Business Rule Validations
 BUSR Error codes indicate that one or more cross-field business rules failed validation.

+BUSR001
-BUSR001:  FIPS County and State code should match for recipient address.
+:  FIPS County and State code should match for recipient address.

+BUSR002
-BUSR002:  FIPS County and State code should match for admin address.
+:  FIPS County and State code should match for admin address.

+BUSR003
-BUSR003:  ZIP Code and State code should match for recipient address.
+:  ZIP Code and State code should match for recipient address.

+BUSR004
-BUSR004:  ZIP Code and State code should match for admin address.
+:  ZIP Code and State code should match for admin address.

+BUSR005
-BUSR005:  Date of birth should be less than administration date.
+:  Date of birth should be less than administration date.

+BUSR006
-BUSR006:  vax_refusal and recip_missed_appt cannot both be yes (not active in V2)
+:  vax_refusal and recip_missed_appt cannot both be yes (not active in V2)

+BUSR007
-BUSR007:  If a Zip code is present, county code should also be present for recipient address (this is a warning only)
+:  If a Zip code is present, county code should also be present for recipient address (this is a warning only)

+BUSR008
-BUSR008:  If a Zip code is present, state should also be present for recipient address (this is a warning only)
+:  If a Zip code is present, state should also be present for recipient address (this is a warning only)

+BUSR009
-BUSR009:  If a Zip code is present, county code should also be present for admin address (this is a warning only)
+:  If a Zip code is present, county code should also be present for admin address (this is a warning only)

+BUSR010
-BUSR010:  If a Zip code is present, state should also be present for admin address (this is a warning only)
+:  If a Zip code is present, state should also be present for admin address (this is a warning only)

+BUSR011
-BUSR011:  Recipient date of birth should be less than tomorrow's date.
+:  Recipient date of birth should be less than tomorrow's date.

+BUSR012
-BUSR012:  Admin date should be less than tomorrow's date.
+:  Admin date should be less than tomorrow's date.

+BUSR013
-BUSR013:  vax_event_id should not be duplicated in any batch.
+:  vax_event_id should not be duplicated in any batch.

 ### HL7 Conversion/Parsing Errors
 HL7_ Error codes indicate that an error was detected converting to HL7 Format at the specified field.

+HL7_001
-HL7_001: Message does not round trip
-> Content from Tab Delimited format converted to HL7 and back is not the same
+: Message does not round trip.
+Content from Tab Delimited format converted to HL7 and back is not the same

-HL7_002: Missing required value
-HL7_003: HL7 Parsing Error
+HL7_003
-> Usually occurs on dates that are not formatted correctly
+: HL7 Parsing Error.
+Usually occurs on dates that are not formatted correctly

 ## Exit Codes
 If all records validated successfully, the program will return an exit code of 0.